AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 	[AVIATRIX CONTROLLER]                             443  Access Aviatrix Controller
 	==============================  ================  ==== =================================================

-To troubleshoot reachability issue to these addresses, follow the steps below.
+To check basic connectivity to Internet from CloudN device and to troubleshoot reachability issue to these addresses, follow the steps below.

 	- Navigate to the page "Troubleshoot -> Diagnostics -> Network"